How Is Conditional Approval Different From Approval?

 - Asset statements

-Conditional Approval vs. Initial Mortgage Approval
+Conditional Approval Vs. Initial Mortgage Approval

 There are a few common conditions attached to a conditional home loan approval.

-This can also include confirmation that there are no unexpected liens or judgments on the home.
+The conditional approval process can also include confirmation that there are no unexpected liens or judgments on the home.

 Here are a few reasons why a client might be denied:

-- The home the client is trying to purchase has an unexpected lien
+- The home the client is trying to purchase has an unexpected lien.

-- The client experienced a decrease in income
+- The client experienced a decrease in income.

-- The client had negative entries on their credit report
+- The client had negative entries on their credit report.

 1 Participation in the Verified Approval program is based on an underwriter’s comprehensive analysis of your credit, income, employment status, debt, property, insurance, appraisal and a satisfactory title report/search.
-If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Quicken Loans’ control, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
+If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Rocket Mortgage’s control, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
 If your eligibility in the program does not change and your mortgage loan does not close, you will receive $1,000.
-This offer does not apply to new purchase loans submitted to Quicken Loans through a mortgage broker.
+This offer does not apply to new purchase loans submitted to Rocket Mortgage through a mortgage broker.
 Additional conditions or exclusions may apply.
 Verified Approval within 24 hours of receipt of all requested documentation.